nuruzzamanrahat/Shortest-Path-Visualizer/README.md

 # Shortest Path Visualizer (Dijkstra's Algorithm)

 This is an interactive web application that finds the shortest path between nodes in a custom-built, weighted, undirected graph.
-The project visually demonstrates the step-by-step execution of Dijkstra's Algorithm, a key topic from Unit 4 of the Optimization Techniques syllabus.
+The project visually demonstrates the step-by-step execution of Dijkstra's Algorithm, a key topic of the Optimization Techniques.

 This project is built using pure HTML, CSS (with Tailwind CSS for styling), and JavaScript.